 However, if at 20+ weeks a woman’s life was in danger because of her pregnancy, an emergency c-section can be done in 5-60 minutes.
 An emergency c-section would also allow the child a chance to live.
 Technology has come sufficiently far that preterm babies born just under 22 weeks and older now have at least a fighting chance at life in neonatal intensive care units, or a chance of comfort in neonatal palliative care.
 The American Association of Pro-Life Obstetricians and Gynecologists put together a resource outlining the numerous reports, research, and data showing abortion of a still-living human fetus is never necessary to save the mother’s life.

 Detection of fetal anomalies is not a perfect science, either.
-False-positive rates using ultrasounds to find structural abnormalities range from 5-20%, even into the third trimester.
+False–positive rates using ultrasounds to find structural abnormalities range from 5-20%, even into the third trimester.
 One study done on aborted fetal remains after a diagnosis of a fetal abnormality found 4% of the children had no abnormality and 11% of the children had less severe abnormalities than diagnosed.
-The most common over or misdiagnosed abnormality were brain and central nervous system disorders such as hydrocephalus.
+The most common over- or mis-diagnosed abnormalities were brain and central nervous system disorders such as hydrocephalus.
 Other similar studies have shown similar results.